kvarak/dnd/docs/_Folk/human.md

 ## <a class="internal-link" name="internal-talents">Human Talents</a>
-Humans are adaptive, versatile and ambitious, and most humans are good at making the most of their strengths. you can spend 1 skill point to select one of the following talents when you create your character.
+Humans are adaptive, versatile and ambitious, and most humans are good at making the most of their strengths.
+You can spend 1 skill point to select one of the following talents when you create your character.

 <div class="columnstwo">